Mammals (Baby/Juvenile)

 Outside of Sudbury area?

-If you are located south of Sudbury, you may also consider contacting other turtle centres.
+If you are located south of Sudbury, you may also consider contacting other wildlife rehabilitation centres.

 Remember: Your safety is the most important part of a rescue.
 Only assist an animal if you are comfortable.